 4. API Access for Institutional Users

-@mit.edu) can request API access from the API & Data page.
-They will then be assigned the Institutional User API plans, active for the period of the ITK subscription.
+@mit.edu) can request Institutional User API Access from the API & Data page.
+They will then be assigned the Institutional User API plan, which will remain active for the period of the ITK subscription.

 5. Accessing Bulk Data